 Table 8-2.
-Visit Procedures on Day 1 of Each Treatment Period (Visits 2 and 4)
+Visit Procedures on Day 1 of Each Treatment Period (Visits 2, 4, and 6)

-Abbreviations: FEV1=forced expiratory volume in 1 second; FVC=forced vital capacity; IC=inspiratory capacity; PEFR=peak expiratory flow rate

-Note: Sites should plan to perform these activities so as not to interfere with collection of timed assessments such as spirometry.
-Where data collection time-points are concurrent, variables are recommended to be collected in the following order: vital signs, ECG, clinical laboratory assessments, and spirometry.
+Abbreviations: FEV_1 =forced expiratory volume in 1 second; FVC=forced vital capacity; IC=inspiratory capacity; IC=inspiratory capacity; IC=peak expiratory flow rate Note: Sites should plan to perform these activities so as not to interfere with collection of timed assessments such as spirometry.
+Where data collection time-points are concurrent, variables are recommended to be collected in the following order: vital signs, ICC clinical laboratory assessments, and spirometry.

 - a.
 In-clinic dosing time is recorded as time of the second puff.
-Safety assessments (vital signs and ECG) should be started approximately 5 to 10 minutes ahead of the specified timepoint to ensure that spirometry for IC, FEV1, FVC, and PEFR assessments will be conducted as close to the specified timepoints as possible (ie., IC, FEV1, FVC, and PEFR assessments need to be conducted within ±15 minutes of specified timepoints prior to study drug administration; ±5 minutes of specified timepoint for assessments obtained thereafter). - b.
+Safety assessments (vital signs and ECG) should be started approximately 5 to 10 minutes ahead of the specified timepoint to ensure that spirometry for IC, FEV1, FVC, and PEFR assessments will be conducted as close to the specified timepoints as possible (ie., IC, FEV1, FVC, and PEFR assessments need to be conducted within ±15 minutes of specified timepoints prior to study drug administration; ±5 minutes of specified timepoints for the first 60 minutes post study drug administration; ±15 minutes of specified timepoint for assessments obtained thereafter). - b.
 This is not a timed assessment.
 Sites should plan to perform these activities so as not to interfere with collection of timed assessments such as spirometry. - c.
-Refer to Section 7.2.2 for vital signs assessments and specific timepoints to be performed at each treatment visit. - d.
-Refer to Section 7.2.3 for ECG assessments and specific timepoints to be performed at each treatment visit. - e.
-Refer to Section 7.2.4 for clinical laboratory assessments (hematology, and chemistry) and specific timepoints to be performed at each treatment visit.
-On Day 1 of each Treatment Period (Visits 2 and 4) a urine pregnancy test will be performed. - f.
+Refer to Section 7.2.2 for vital signs assessments and specific timepoints to be performed at each treatment visit. - Refer to Section 7.2.3 for ECG assessments and specific timepoints to be performed at each treatment visit. - e.
+Refer to Section 7.2.4 for clinical laboratory assessments (hematology and chemistry) and specific timepoints to be performed at each treatment visit.
+On Day 1 of each Treatment Period (Visits 2, 4, and 6) a urine pregnancy test will be performed. - f.
 Spirometry will be collected at -60 and -30 minutes prior to dosing.
-Post-dose spirometry assessments on Day 1 (Visits 2 and 4) will be obtained at 15 and 30 minutes, and at 1, 2, and 4 hours post-dosing. - g.
+Post-dose spirometry assessments on Day 1 (Visits 2, 4, and 6) will be obtained prior to dosing, and at 15 and 30 minutes, and at 1, 2, and 4 hours post-dosing. - g.
 Refer to Section 7.1.1.3 for IC assessments and specific timepoints to be performed at each treatment visit. - h.
-At the start of each treatment visit, subject must withhold all COPD medications, including study drug, rescue medication, and ICS for at least 6 hours prior to start of test day procedures. - i.
+At the start of each treatment visit, subject must withhold all COPD medications, including study drug, rescue medication, and ICS for at least 6 hours prior to start of test day procedures.. - i.
 Site staff will record the dose indicator reading at each visit.
 The dose indicator reading recorded by the site staff will be dose indicator count observed prior to subject dosing.
 For new MDIs the recorded count will be the count following the priming of the device but before the subject dose.
-Refer to Appendix 6. - j.
-Please refer to Sections 8.3, 8.5 for the sequence of events and study drug collection and dispensing..
-See Appendix 3 for Instructions for Preparation of Treatments for Administration and Dispensing. - k.
+Refer to Appendix 8. - j.
+Please refer to Sections 8.3 and 8.5 for the sequence of events and study drug collection and dispensing.
+See Appendix 3 for Instructions for

+Preparation of Treatments for Administration and Dispensing.
 Please refer to Section 7.2.6 for definition of paradoxical bronchospasm.